LakeinLove/Mage-The-Awakening/Magic/Spells/Master/Blasphemy.md

 - Ley Lines within the area dry up and die.
 Nodes similarly cease to function.
 - Hallows whose rating is less than the spell’s Potency fall dormant.
 - Sleepers who spend more than a day within the area gain the Enervated condition (This is not soul-loss and victims do not progress further)
-- Any attempt to reawaken a Hallow within the area adds the Potency of this spell to the Hallow’s dot rating for purposes of Withstanding the effect.
+- Any attempt to reawaken a Hallow within the area adds the Potency of this spell to the Hallow’s dot rating for purposes of [[Withstanding Magic|Withstanding]] the effect.

-**+2 Reach:** The effects are Lasting, though without major geomantic workings to maintain the barren state, within a month or so natural rhythms will reassert themselves and Ley Lines, Nodes, and the health of the Sleepers will return.
+**+2 [[Reach]]:** The effects are Lasting, though without major geomantic workings to maintain the barren state, within a month or so natural rhythms will reassert themselves and Ley Lines, Nodes, and the health of the Sleepers will return.
 Hallows, however, remain dormant.